joeyvongphasouk/577-course-project/README.md

 - Font size for menu is 40 px
 - Player collision layer + mask is 2, grapple coll layer + mask is 1, thus blocks in env should check for both
 - Audio for sound effects: https://www.zapsplat.com/sound-effect-packs/footsteps-on-hollow-wood-floor/?registration_redirect=1&item_id=40163
+- To apply sticky to a wall, select the STATICBODY3D node and apply group to it
+- To connect a trigger to a trap, go to trap and drag in trigger to its var

 ## Bug list
 - Player will slow down in the air if they move towards the direction they want